joemalski/phonebook/README.md

 To run the program:
 $ python3 app.py

-Note: Do not resizing the window will cause the program to crash if input is asked since the input can't detect screen resize event.
+Note: Do not resize the terminal window while entering data.
+It will crash the program since the input can't handle screen resize event.